reayboi/reayboi-gh-pages/pages-source/README.md

+# source code for reayboi.dev
+This is the reposiory for reayboi.dev, a portfolio/blog website designed to showcase my projects and contact information if you wish to reach out.

+## Tech Stack
+> React
+> TypeScript
+> Material UI

+# Notes to self...
-# TO UPDATE THE LIVE WEBSITE
+## TO UPDATE THE LIVE WEBSITE
 1) npm run build (locally)
 2) npm run deploy